 I had options to cover both flanks, but the big questions was, with what?
 Two sections just can't cover this much terrain.
 This was going to be a short game, I was sure.

-The Germans deployed a section to each flank and an MMG support choice went into the woods from the central JoP.
-Until then I had elected to remain un-deployed waiting to gauge where he was coming from, but the arrival of the MMG team in the woods and so close to one of my JoPs could not be ignored.
+The Germans deployed a squad to each flank and an MMG support choice went into the woods from the central JoP.
+Until then I had elected to remain hidden waiting to gauge where he was coming from, but the arrival of the MMG team in the woods and so close to one of my JoPs could not be ignored.

 |The most advanced German JoP covered by an MMG|